Quality = equality? Qualities, differences and social justice

 Konferansen vil bringe inn spørsmål om sosial rettferdighet i utdanning i et livslangt perspektiv.
 Sosial rettferdighet handler om de muligheter vi har, eller ikke har, til å gjøre positive forandringer.
 Hva skjer i skole og samfunn i dag, og er det mulig å tenke sosial rettferdighet i utdanning i et livslangt perspektiv?
 Og hva er rettferdig, for hvem og hvorfor?
 Hvordan omtales og vurderes kvalitet i utdanning opp mot områder som sosial ulikhet, kjønn, funksjonshemming og mangfold?
 Hvordan kan kvalitetsfokus bidra til et mer rettferdig utdanningssystem og i siste instans et mer rettferdig samfunn?

 Diverse understandings, political ideologies and theoretical perspectives, nationally and internationally, saturate the academic as well as public debates regarding Quality in Education.
-The main topic of this conference is a critical reflection about different understandings of Quality in Education.
+The main topic of this conference is a critical reflection on different understandings of Quality in Education.
 It will focus on how educational policy and research considers the extent to which educational structures, discourses and practices lead to a more equitable education system and ultimately to a fairer society.
-How do the educational field consider social inequality, gender, disability and diversity when discussing quality in education?
+How does the educational field consider social inequality, gender, disability and diversity when discussing quality in education?
 What understandings of quality is discussed, for whom and why?

 The conference will focus on social justice in education in a lifelong perspective.
 Social justice recognizes and acts upon the power that we have, or not have, for making positive change.
 What are the differentiation mechanisms existing in schools and communities today, and what place does social justice have in education in a lifelong perspective?
 What is fair, for whom and why?